Chemmaruthy

 Chemmaruthy is a panchayat in Varkala Taluk of Thiruvananthapuram district in the state of Kerala, India.
 It is 7 km east of Varkala city centre and 40 km north of state capital Trivandrum.
 It is also one of the 5 panchayats that shares border with Varkala Municipality.

 Demographics

 As of 2011 India census, Chemmaruthy had a population of 32444 with 14468 males and 16450 females.

+Geography

+Chemmaruthy is located 11 kms away from Varkala Papanasom beach.
+Its once known for its rich culture of paddy farming.
+Its also known for Sacred groves.There are many small and large ponds in this village.